RedisGrafana/RedisGrafana/docs/quickstart.md

 ### Redis Application plug-in

-The [Overview](redis-app/overview.md) page explains how to enable plug-in and manage multiple Redis Data Sources.
+The [Overview](redis-app/overview.md) page explains how to enable plug-in and manage Redis Data Sources.

+### Redis Explorer plug-in

+The [Overview](redis-explorer/overview.md) page explains how to enable plug-in and manage Redis Enterprise Software Data Sources.